rh-openshift-ansible-better-together/ops-track/README.md

 ![OpenShift Networking Diagram](/images/ocp_networking_node.png)

 When networking isn't working as you expect, and you've already ruled out DNS (for the 5th time), keep this architecture in mind as you are troubleshooting your cluster.
-There's no magic invovled; only technologies that have proven themselves for years in production.
+There's no magic involved; only technologies that have proven themselves for years in production.

 #### 2.3.7: Routing layer